 \section{Introduction}

-Recent advances of diffusion models~\citep{rombach2022high, lipman2023flow} has demonstrated unprecedented improvement in high-quality video generation~\citep{yang2025cogvideox, kong2024hunyuanvideo, wang2025wan, HaCohen2024LTXVideo}.
-Based on foundation video generation model, video editing has also experienced dramatic improvement~\citep{vace, hu2025hunyuancustommultimodaldrivenarchitecturecustomized}, widely used in creative, commercial, and scientific uses these days.
-Still, these video editing models often require a heavy-compute finetuning, with a large set of training data.
-This makes them very expensive to extend a new editing type, and less flexible to new applications.
+Recent advances in diffusion models~\citep{rombach2022high, lipman2023flow} have demonstrated unprecedented improvement in high-quality video generation~\citep{yang2025cogvideox, kong2024hunyuanvideo, wang2025wan, HaCohen2024LTXVideo}.
+Based on foundational video generation models, video editing has experienced dramatic improvement~\citep{vace, hu2025hunyuancustommultimodaldrivenarchitecturecustomized}, now finding wide application in scientific and creative fields~\citep{yang2024hi3d}.
+Still, these video editing models often require computationally intensive finetuning, with a large set of training data.
+This makes them expensive to extend to a new editing type, and less flexible for new applications.

 In contrast, first-frame-guided video editing~\citep{ouyang2024i2vedit, ku2024anyv2v} offers a promising path toward flexible video manipulation.
-In this paradigm, users edit the first frame arbitrarily, either using image AI tools or traditional editing software.
+In this paradigm, users can edit the first frame arbitrarily, either using image AI tools or traditional editing software.
 These edits are then propagated to the entire sequence, enabling flexible video manipulation without being constrained by dataset-specific training.

-While first-frame-guided solutions allows flexible editing, it provides limited control of remaining frames.
+While first-frame-guided solutions allow flexible editing, they only provide limited control of remaining frames.
 For instance, given a video of a blooming flower, the user can edit the flower in the first frame, but cannot control how the flower blooms in the following frames.
-Similarly, when an object rotates to a novel viewpoint, the user cannot control appearance of the disoccluded region of this object, as shown in the bottom row of Fig.~\ref{fig:teaser}, where the handbag rotates to a new angle.
-In addition, the first frame edits may diffuse into unedited regions, resulting undesirable background changes.
-The inability to control later frames limits editing flexibility and necessitates methods that not only retain the flexibility of first-frame-guided editing, but also support control throughout the video.
+Similarly, when an object rotates to a novel viewpoint, the user cannot control the disoccluded region.
+In addition, the first frame edits may diffuse into unedited regions, resulting in undesirable background changes.
+The inability to control later frames limits editing flexibility and necessitates methods that not only retain the flexibility of first-frame-guided editing, but support control throughout the video.